-One sets and handle environment variables for in a few ways.
+One handles environment variables for you in a few ways.

 First, it handles loading .env files during development and in production.
 In order to ease compatibility with ESM and CJS, One makes your loaded environment variables (from .env and from process.env) automatically be defined onto both import.meta.env and process.env.